Mozochi/medmcqa-llm-baseline/README.md

 python run.py --output-dir /path/to/results --flan-model-path /path/to/your/flan_model --data-dir /path/to/data
 ```
 Notes:
-Use these flags if your results, trained FLAN model, or MedMCQA data are not in the default locations.
+Use these flags if your results, trained FLAN model, or MedMCQA data are not in the default locations. < br / >

 **Results**